Portland Workplace Injury Attorney

 To see if you qualify, we invite you to contact Paulson Coletti Trial Attorneys PC today for a free review of your case.

-About Employer Liability
+Understanding Employer Liability in Portland

 Oregon’s Employer Liability Law is contained in Chapter 654 of the statutes, the chapter dedicated to occupational safety and health.
 Below are some of the requirements of this law –